songzc18/HEP-EEG/API.md

 ## 5. Plotting
 > **Note**
-> The plotting utilities will be expanded in future
+> The plotting utilities will be expanded in future.
+> Please transform to MNE object and use MNE method.
 ---